mem48/geocompr/main.md

 Base R subsetting functions include `[`, `subset()` and  `$`.
 **dplyr** subsetting functions include `select()`, `filter()`, and `pull()`.
-Both sets of functions preserve the spatial components of the data.
+Both sets of functions preserve the spatial components of attribute data in `sf` objects.

 The `[` operator can subset both rows and columns.
 You use indices to specify the elements you wish to extract from an object, e.g., `object[i, j]` with `i` and `j` representing rows and columns.